PyLink/PyLink/docs/technical/pmodule-spec.md

 1) Handle incoming commands from the uplink.

-2) Return [hook data](hooks-reference.md) for relevant commands, so that plugins can receive data from IRC.
+2) Return [hook data](hooks-reference.md) for relevant commands, so that plugins can receive data from the uplink.

 3) Make sure channel/user states are kept correctly.
 Joins, quits, parts, kicks, mode changes, nick changes, etc. should all be handled accurately where relevant.

-4) Implement a series of outgoing command functions (see below), used by plugins to send commands to IRC.
+4) Implement the specified outgoing command functions, which are used by plugins to send commands to the uplink.

-5) Set the threading.Event object `irc.connected` (via `irc.connected.set()`) when the protocol negotiation with the uplink is complete.
-This is important for plugins like Relay which must check that links are ready before spawning clients, and they will fail to work if this is not set.
+5) Set the `threading.Event` instance `self.connected` to True (via `self.connected.set()`) when the connection with the uplink is fully established.
+This is important for Relay and the services API, which will refuse to initialize if the connection is not marked ready.

 6) Check that `recvpass` is correct when applicable, and raise `ProtocolError` with a relevant error message if not.

 ## Changes
-* 2017-0X-XX (2.0-dev)
+* 2017-08-30 (2.0-dev)
-   - Rewritten specification for IRC-protocol class convergence, as well as command functions renamed to snake case.
+   - Rewritten specification for the IRC-protocol class convergence in PyLink 2.0
+   - Updated the spec for 2.0 method renames and class restructures.
+   - Added a proper "Starting Steps" section detailing which classes inherit from and when.
+   - Explicitly document the Server, User, and Channel classes.
 * 2017-03-15 (1.2-dev)
    - Corrected the location of `self.cmodes/umodes/prefixmodes` attributes
    - Mention `self.conf_keys` as a special variable for completeness